 That said the data still gets transferred back to a smartphone app.
 This is what really closes the loop and takes full advantage of the technology available.

 The app compiles the data and gives you the essential feedback and advice on screen as well as through other notification methods such as email, should you choose.

 Think of the whole system as being like having a dental health professional quietly monitoring your activities and giving you helpful encouragement to achieve the best oral health you can.

 Oral-B have partnered with Thrive Global to create Oral-B Sense.

 The fundamental principle is users develop better brushing habits via a series of microsteps that encourage this and to ultimately spend 2 minutes brushing their teeth twice a day.

 Arianna Huffington, CEO of Thrive Global is quoted as saying:

 At Thrive Global, our mission is to help people develop healthier habits to end the stress and burnout epidemic and unlock their full potential.
 We help people go from knowing what to do to actually doing it through Microsteps.
 Oral-B Connect is born out of the same mission, proving that new technology can help us not only transform routine habits from mundane to meaningful, but also increase compliance and lead to better health outcomes.
 And by embedding behaviour change content within Oral-B Connect’s feedback loop, we can help consumers begin to habit-stack, adding Microsteps like a daily gratitude practice to the 2 minutes they already spend brushing their teeth.

 The following video shows the brush in action.

 At the time of writing, Oral-B Sense is launching in the USA first.
-There is no word yet on the precise launch date or the price, but Oral-B suggest it will be arriving in the Autumn of 2019 in the USA.
+There is no word yet on the precise launch date or the price, but Oral-B suggests it will be arriving in the Spring of 2020 in the USA.
 All being well the UK & European launch will come shortly after.